István Széchenyi: The great reformer

 Széchenyi envisioned his program for Hungary within the framework of the Habsburg monarchy.
 He was convinced that Hungary initially needed a gradual economic, social and cultural development; he opposed both undue radicalism and nationalism.
 The latter he found particularly dangerous within the multi-ethnic Kingdom of Hungary, where people were divided by ethnicity, language and religion.

 Besides his comprehensive political ideas, he concentrated on the development of transportation infrastructure, as he understood its importance for development and communication.
-Part of this program was the regulation of the flow of waters of the lower Danube to improve navigation, in order to open it to commercial shipping and trade from Buda to the Black Sea.
+Part of this program was the regulation of the flow of waters of the lower Danube to improve navigation, to open it to commercial shipping and trade from Buda to the Black Sea.

 He became the leading figure of the Danube Navigation Committee by the early 1830s, which completed its work in ten years.
 Previously the river had been dangerous for ships and was not efficient as an international trading route.
 Széchenyi was the first to promote steamboats on the Danube, the Tisza (Theiss), and Lake Balaton, also measures to open up Hungary to trade and development.

 Recognizing the potential for the project for the region, Széchenyi successfully lobbied in Vienna to gain Austrian financial and political support.
 He was appointed as high commissioner and supervised the works for years.
 During this period, he traveled to Constantinople and built up relations in the Balkan area.

 He wanted to develop Buda and Pest as a major political, economic and cultural center of Hungary.
 He supported the construction of the first permanent bridge between the two cities, the Chain Bridge.
 Besides its improving transportation connections, the Chain Bridge was a symbolic structure, foreshadowing the later unification of the two cities as Budapest, connected across rather than divided by the river.